moeenn/knowledgebase/Programming/Javascript/Databases/MongoDB.md

   /**
    * create the collection in mongodb.
 This function can be executed safely even
    * if the collection already exists.
 However, if we update the schema, this
-   * function will throw an error.
+   * function will throw an error regarding schema mis-match.
    *
    * @param {import("mongodb").Db} db
    */